 The type of stabilizer jack you need will be dependent on the type of RV you drive.
 When buying an RV, if the one you’re looking at that doesn’t include stabilizers, they’ll often be an upsell but are well worth the investment.
 Make sure to invest in the right RV stabilizers for your motorhome or trailer type.
 It may seem like an additional cost you can skip, but parking on an uneven pad, you may cause more harm than good to your RV during a stay.

 Stabilizing jacks are often used in conjunction with wheel chocks and other leveling devices to make the RV as stable and level as possible.
 With stabilizing jacks, you won’t feel a back and forth rocking motion every time you walk around your RV’s floor space and don’t need to worry about items shifting around every time you take a heavy seat on the RV couch.

 While chocks and other systems can make you level, using stabilizers is the best way to stay level on uneven ground because of where they are installed on the bottom of your RV.

 The kind of stabilizer you use will depend on your RV.
 There are universal stabilizers, but I suggest doing your research first to find the most suitable stabilizer for your ride.
-Depending on the length, width, the number of slide outs you have, your tires, and more, you may need specific types of RV stabilizers to ensure you stay level no matter where you go.
+Depending on the length, width, number of slide-outs you have, your tires, and more, you may need specific types of RV stabilizers to ensure you stay level no matter where you go.

 Use RV forums or call your manufacturer to get ideas of what types of stabilizers or leveling/stabilizing combinations are best suited for your rig.
 Your RV dealer will be able to recommend stabilizing options as well when you visit a lot.